MediaPreneur/devfreecasts/README.md

 # DevFreeCasts

-A huge collection of free screencasts for devs.
+This is the repository of the site http://devfreecasts.org to submit screencasts links.

 ## How to add screencasts?